top of page

-Grandmaster Choi Yong Sul is considered the originator of modern Hapkido; his legacy is the martial art taught by his revered students, which includes Grandmaster Ki C Yoon, the forefather of Kum Moo Kwan, and founder of Victoria Hapkido.
+Grandmaster Choi Yong Sul is considered the originator (Dojunim) of modern Hapkido; his legacy is the martial art taught by his students worldwide, which includes Grandmaster Ki C Yoon, the founder of Kum Moo Kwan, and dojunim of Victoria Hapkido.

 Grandmaster Choi Yong Sul (1904 – 1986)

-Choi Yong Sul began martial arts training at a young age with the Buddhist monks of South Korea.
-In later years, he taught the skill that he created, naming it "Hapkido," which means COLLECT, POWER, WAY.
+Choi Yong Sul began martial arts training at a young age with the Samurai master and founder of Daito-ryu Aiki jujitsu, Sokaku Takeda.
+In later years upon returning to Korea, he taught the skill that he created, combining it with the Traditional Korean arts and naming it "Hapkido," which means COLLECT, POWER, WAY.
 Hapkido employs joint locks, pressure points, kicking, punching and break fall techniques.

 THE FOUNDER OF MODERN HAPKIDO